apache/gravitino/rfc/rfc-2/Entity-key-encoding-for-kv-store.md

 ### Design

-Firstly, we introduce a global auto-increment ID (or simply a UUID) that reprents the name of namespace.
+Firstly, we introduce a global auto-increment ID (or simply a UUID) that represents the name of namespace.
 This ID is unique in the whole system.
-For example, if there exists a catalog named `catalog1` with namepace name `metalake1`, and a schema name `schema3` under `catalog2`, then we will add the following key-value pair to KV store
+For example, if there exists a catalog named `catalog1` with namespace name `metalake1`, and a schema name `schema3` under `catalog2`, then we will add the following key-value pair to KV store

 | Key         | Value       | Description                                  |
 |:------------|-------------|----------------------------------------------|